rotexsoft/versatile-collections/docs/QUICKSTART.md

     new \VersatileCollections\GenericCollection(...$items);
 ```

+> Note that the constructors for all collection classes use the variadic function signature.
+Therefore if you want to pass an array of items to the constructor you have to use the
+argument unpacking syntax (like in the last example above) or you could call the `static`
+method `\VersatileCollections\CollectionInterface::makeNewCollection(array $items=[])` which
+can accept an array of items without the need for argument unpacking.

 When collections are created with items (like in the last two examples above),
 the collection is in list mode (i.e. the keys for each item in the newly created
 collection are sequential-numeric keys.)
 For example: